The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 Functional & Integrative Medicine

-Myth #1: High Cholesterol Causes Heart Disease
+Myth #1: Cholesterol Causes Heart Disease

 Cholesterol is a vital substance the body depends on continuously.
 It is required for: